NickCrews/findmydad/README.md

 You need a macOS machine with the airtag paired on it.

 - Copy `.env.sample` to `.env`.
-- run `uv run findmydad/decrypt_plist.py` to go through the encypted files that apple's FindMy app stores on your mac.
-It will decrypt them into .plist files in the `plist/` directory.
+- run `uv run python -m findmy decrypt` to go through the encypted files that apple's FindMy app stores on your mac, decrypt them, and print the JSON to stdout.
   There will be one for every Find My accessory you have paired.
-  Find the one for the airtag you want to track, and fill this in `PLIST_PATH` in `.env`.
+  Find the one for the airtag you want to track, store this in eg `dad.json` and write down this path in `ACCESSORY_JSON_PATH` in `.env`.
 - Set up a permanent anisette server that will serve as the middleman to authenticate with apple's servers.
 Follow the instructions in [this issue thread](https://github.com/malmeloo/FindMy.py/issues/48#issuecomment-2901848737) to do this with a container for free on google cloud run.
   Hopefully this step won't be needed in the future